NilsDem/control-transfer-diffusion/README.md

  python train_diffusion.py --db_path /path/to/lmdb --config main --dataset_type waveform --gpu #
 ```

-### Pretrained models
+## Inference and pretrained models

 Three pretraiend models are now available :
 1. Audio to audio transfer model trained on [Slakh](http://www.slakh.com/)
 2. Audio to audio transfer model trained on multiple datasets (Maestro, URMP, Filobass, GuitarSet...)
 3. MIDI-to-audio model trained on [Slakh](http://www.slakh.com/)

 You can download the autoencoder and diffusion model checkpoints [here](https://nubo.ircam.fr/index.php/s/8xaXbQtcY4n3Mg9/download).
 Make sure you copy the pretrained models in `./pretrained`.
 The notebooks in `./notebooks` demonstrate how to load a model and generate audio from midi and audio files.
-You can also use the autoencoder checkpoints to train your own diffusion models.